Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Birth of Catherine "Katie" Hamall

-Source: Baptism record; death certificate 1892; obituary in Chicago newspapers
+Source: Baptism record; death certificate 1892; cemetery records

 Birth of Eugene Owen Hamall

-Owen and Kate's sixth and final child, Eugene (also recorded as Owen), born Chicago.
-Died March 1893, age 10 months.
+Owen and Kate's sixth and final child, Eugene Owen, born Chicago.
+Died March 31, 1893, age 10 months.

 July 29, 1892

-Catherine "Katie" Hamall died at 302 Desplaines Street, Chicago.
+Catherine "Katie" Hamall died at family residence, Chicago.
 First of four children to die in 1892–1893 period.
 Buried in Griffith family plot, Calvary Cemetery, Section D.

 Significance: Katie's death initiated the family's catastrophic period of child mortality.
 Chicago's 1892–1893 period saw disease outbreaks affecting working-class neighborhoods.

-Source: Death certificate, Cook County; cemetery records, Calvary Cemetery; Chicago newspaper obituary
+Source: Death certificate, Cook County; cemetery records, Calvary Cemetery

 March 31, 1893

-Significance: Loss of two children on the same day represents unimaginable family tragedy.
-Likely epidemic disease (possibly diphtheria, scarlet fever, or typhoid).
-Death certificates and cemetery records document dual loss.
+Significance: Loss of two children on consecutive days represents unimaginable family tragedy.
+Likely epidemic disease.

 Death of William Hamall (Age 10)

-William Hamall died from pneumonia after four-week illness, 302 Desplaines Street.
+William Hamall died from pneumonia after illness.
 Fourth child lost within 10 months.
 Buried Griffith family plot.

 Source: Death certificate listing pneumonia as cause; cemetery records; burial May 1893